 The OLES Investigator was asked how he would proceed when a staff member alleged to have committed sexual abuse terminates employment prior to a completed investigation.
 The investigator explained that he would still follow through with the investigation regardless of if the staff member left employment or if the alleged victim was released from VADOC custody.
 He stated that he would attempt to provide an outcome to the investigation.
-The Facility Investigator indicated that if the case involved staff then he would turn it over to the OLES Investigator.
-The Facility Investigator indicated that if it was an inmate then he would continue the investigation, and if necessary, make arrangements with the receiving facility to continue the investigation.
+The Facility Investigator indicated that it would not change anything, and the investigation would continue.